FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_member_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional, String, ForceNew) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
+  A Networking client is needed to be created.
 If omitted, the `region` argument of the provider is used.
   Changing this creates a new member.

-* `pool_id` - (Required) The id of the pool that this member will be assigned to.
+* `pool_id` - (Required, String, ForceNew) The id of the pool that this member will be assigned to.

-* `subnet_id` - (Required) The `ipv4_subnet_id` or `ipv6_subnet_id` of the
-    VPC Subnet in which to access the member

-* `name` - (Optional) Human-readable name for the member.

-* `address` - (Required) The IP address of the member to receive traffic from the load balancer.
 Changing this creates a new member.

-* `protocol_port` - (Required) The port on which to listen for client traffic.
+* `subnet_id` - (Required, String, ForceNew) The `ipv4_subnet_id` or `ipv6_subnet_id` of the
+  VPC Subnet in which to access the member.
 Changing this creates a new member.

+* `address` - (Required, String, ForceNew) The IP address of the member to receive traffic from the load balancer.
+Changing this creates a new member.

+* `protocol_port` - (Required, Int, ForceNew) The port on which to listen for client traffic.
+  Changing this creates a new member.

+* `name` - (Optional, String) Human-readable name for the member.

-* `weight` - (Optional)  A positive integer value that indicates the relative portion of traffic that this member should receive from the pool.
+* `weight` - (Optional, Int)  A positive integer value that indicates the relative portion of traffic that this member should receive from the pool.
 For example, a member with a weight of 10 receives five times as much traffic as a member with a weight of 2.

-* `admin_state_up` - (Optional) The administrative state of the member.
-    A valid value is true (UP) or false (DOWN).

-* `tenant_id` - (Optional) The UUID of the tenant who owns the member.
-    Only administrative users can specify a tenant UUID other than their own.
-    Changing this creates a new member.

-## Attributes Reference
+## Attribute Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The unique ID for the member.

-* `name` - See Argument Reference above.
-* `weight` - See Argument Reference above.
-* `admin_state_up` - See Argument Reference above.
-* `tenant_id` - See Argument Reference above.
-* `subnet_id` - See Argument Reference above.
-* `pool_id` - See Argument Reference above.
-* `address` - See Argument Reference above.
-* `protocol_port` - See Argument Reference above.
+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `update` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.